Pappet/NoMapNeeded/README.md

-# Menu Game Framework
+# NoMapNeeded

-A lightweight, modular framework for building **menu-driven games** like life simulations, business simulations, or interactive story games – fully controlled via buttons, tabs, and text panels.
+**NoMapNeeded** is a modular and lightweight framework for creating **menu-driven simulation games** – games without classic map navigation, fully controlled via menus, buttons, and tabs.

-Written in **Zig** as a learning project, focusing on clarity, flexibility, and performance.
+The framework is written in **Zig** and built around a flexible, extendable core module called **SimShell**.

 ---